HomeLatest NewsGovTechIndia reprimands Big Tech majors over ‘fake news’ inaction

 Preferred Source of Google

-According to top government sources, officials at the I&B ministry have not just criticised the companies for ‘laxity’ for inaction on ‘fake news’ but told the company officials that the propaganda on the social media platforms was forcing the government to order content takedowns.
+According to top government sources, officials at the I&B ministry have not just criticised the companies for ‘laxity’ for inaction on ‘fake news’ but told the company officials that the propaganda on the social media platforms was forcing the government to order takedowns.

 The recent content takedown orders by the Union government have drawn international criticism for ‘suppressing free expression’.
 Meanwhile, sources familiar with the developments at the virtual meeting described the conversation as tense and heated.